 Some of Bristol’s communities are at risk of under-reporting hate crime, due to a number of barriers, including language and cultural barriers.

 Avon and Somerset Police have been working with partner agencies and communities to create informational videos in Urdu, Punjabi, Arabic and Somali.

 Hate crime involving a council tenant

 If you’re a council tenant or the person responsible for the hate crime is a council tenant, you can also report it to the Estate Management Service.

 What to do if the problem isn’t resolved

-Free and confidential support is available from Bristol Hate Crime Services.
+Free and confidential support is available from Bristol Hate Crime and Discrimination Services.